awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

    Android - Java
-    To download a file from an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfigurationand` :code:`AWSCredentialsProvider` to create the :code:`TransferUtility` object.
+    To download a file from an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider` to create the :code:`TransferUtility` object.
     :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the :code:`AWSCredentialsProvider`.

     The following example shows using the :code:`TransferUtility` in the context of an Activity.